-Students must meet the following requirements to participate in graduation, any milestone events such as prom, luncheon, or class trips:
+Students must meet the following requirements to participate in Graduation, any milestone events such as prom, luncheon, or class trips:

-- No failing core classes including ADL - All detentions must be served - Completion of all projects - No more than 18 days of absences in an academic school year - No offense in regard to embarrassment of PCS toward guest speaker, field study etc. - Seniors and 8th grade scholars must be in attendance the day before Prom/Extended Field Studies - Student enrichment fees must be paid in full
+- Passing all core classes - Completion of all projects - No more than 18 days of unexcused absences in an academic school year - Seniors and 8th grade scholars must be in attendance the day before Prom/Extended Field Studies - Student enrichment fees must be paid in full

 Students can participate in an appeals process, which includes an application, obtaining letters of recommendation, and going in front of the review board, should they fail to meet any of the above requirements.
+Students who receive Level 3 suspensions the year of graduation, a milestone event, etc. may be asked to appeal for their events.